artsycoder533/artsycoder533/README.md

 ## Overview

 I am currently following The Odin Project's Full Stack Javascript Curriculum.
 I am also enrolled in CS50x, an open source Introduction to Computer Science course by taught by Harvard University.
-I decided to participate in the #100DaysOfCode challenge and document coding web development journey via daily via vlogs on my Youbtube Channel.
+I decided to participate in the #100DaysOfCode challenge and document coding web development journey via daily via vlogs on my Youtube Channel.

 ### Skills